 Maryland Roads suggests that children should avoid riding after dark and that children who get caught out in the dark with their bicycles should call their parents for a ride.
 For older and experienced riders traveling at night, the CDC recommends wearing reflecting clothing that can make the rider more visible at night along with active lighting, such as front white lights, rear red lights, or other lighting on the bicycle.

-No matter the time of year or time of day that children ride, it is recommended that they wear a bike helmet to prevent head injuries in the event of an accident.
+No matter the time of year or time of day that children ride, it is recommended that they wear a bike helmet to prevent head and brain injuries in the event of an accident.
 This is a legal requirement in 21 states, including Pennsylvania.

 In addition to wearing a helmet, Healthychildren.org also suggestions that children ride on the right side-with traffic, respect traffic laws, and use appropriate hand signals.
 Following the traffic laws and recommended guidelines can mean the difference between life and death for a bicyclist.
 Talk to your children about smart riding practices and help keep them safe this fall.
 Parents should also follow the same guidelines — Not just to set a good example for their children, but also for their own safety.